internet-corey/retail_scraper_suite/README.md

 - Goes through locations with carousel images variable number of times, usually around 50, to grab all possible ads, since only 1 in the carousel is visible at any given moment.
 - Uses SSIM comparison to check saved images against a reference directory, in order to discard images of locations that have no new ads, and only show locations that have changed, IE have 1 or more different advertisements.
 - Uses SSIM comparison to remove duplicates of the carousel placements.

+### Best Buy Scraper
+- Takes screenshots of videogame advertisements on main page, videogames page, and console (xb1, ps4, switch) pages of bestbuy.com
+- Saves image file with metadata generated from selenium-pulled web elements
+- Checks saved files against a reference directory to only keep new ads.
+Does filename comparisons and also SSIM comparisons for carousel images.
+Creates a CSV for ads which are no longer present.